 Licensing, fuel, permits, breakdowns, insurance - blah!!!!
 You just kick back, enjoy the ride, and make a killer living viewing the beautiful scenery across North America in your company's dream machine.
 And if you get tired of trucking - quit.
-A company driver can always just quit and return later at anytime.
-Drive for 6 months, quit that job, party for two months, run out of money, go back to truckin.
+A company driver can always just quit and return later at any time.
+Drive for six months, quit that job, party for two months, run out of money, go back to truckin'.
 Do whatever you like.

 I sure hope this helped.

 Best of luck to you in all your endeavors.